 Reporters sometimes mentioned the Peterson case in stories they did on Michael White, pointing out the similarities: missing wife / husband a suspect / husband organizes search team / husband says he loved his wife / attractive wife / wife found murdered / husband charged / husband pleads innocence.
 It was like a checklist.

 Scott Peterson was found guilty of first-degree murder and second-degree murder in the death of his unborn son.
 If bullshitting had been a crime, he would have been found guilty of that too.

 Scott Lee Peterson is still on death row at the State Penitentiary in San Quentin, California.

 There were differences of course in the Peterson and White files, primarily with how police evidence was collected and how it was presented in court.
 Those who collected evidence and information in the Peterson case were never accused of spoliation of evidence and selective prosecution.

 Another thing, Michael White wasn’t having affairs with other women.

 Because of the similarities in the two crimes, the White murder case attracted a lot of media attention.
 It soon became one of the most-followed crime stories in city history.

 A few months after the Greta Van Sustren interview [On The Record, FOX NEWS], I appeared on a different FOX News program, again having to do with the Michael White case.
-The popular American network sent a small crew from Los Angeles to produce a more in-depth feature on what was happening in Edmonton.
+FOX, a highly-rated American network, sent a small crew from Los Angeles to produce a more in-depth feature on what was happening in Edmonton.

 The final interview was at the CHED Radio building, in the main studio upstairs, where the walls were conveniently plastered with our station logo, a subtle reminder to millions of viewers across the U.S. where the interview took place.
 I’m surprised I wasn’t asked to wear nothing but my CHED jacket.

 The FOX producer shared that she found it odd anyone would seriously think Michael White was innocent.